PierreRAFFA/lexio-infrastructure/README.md

 Infrastructure using docker-compose to build all containers.
 Before executing any commands, make sure each microservice has been cloned and placed at the same level as the infrastructure:
-- wordz-infrastructure
+- lexio-infrastructure
-- wordz-api
+- lexio-api
-- wordz-purchase
+- lexio-purchase
-- wordz-push-notification
+- lexio-push-notification
 - ...